General Dynamics Electric Boat: History

-From 1907 to 1925, Electric Boat designed submarines for the US Navy and subcontracted their construction to the Fore River Shipyard in Quincy, Massachusetts and other shipyards.
+From 1907 to 1925, Electric Boat designed submarines for the U.S. Navy and subcontracted their construction to the Fore River Shipyard in Quincy, Massachusetts, and other shipyards.
 During this era, the company designed submarines of the B, C, D, E, K, L, M, N, AA-1, O, R, and S classes.

-During the World War I era, the company and its subsidiaries (notably the Electric Launch Company, or Elco) built 85 submarines via subcontractors and 722 submarine chasers for the US Navy, and 580 80-foot motor launches for the British Royal Navy.
+During the World War I era, the company and its subsidiaries (notably the Electric Launch Company, or Elco) built 85 submarines via subcontractors and 722 submarine chasers for the U.S. Navy, and 580 eighty-foot motor launches for the British Royal Navy.

 Interwar

-After the war, the US Navy did not order another submarine from Electric Boat until in 1931.
-Cuttlefish was the first submarine built at EB's plant in Groton, Connecticut which has been its primary submarine manufacturing facility ever since.
-EB was the lead yard for several classes of submarines (Perch, Salmon, Sargo, Tambor, Gar, Mackerel and Gato) prior to World War II.
+After the war, the U.S. Navy did not order another submarine from Electric Boat until in 1931.
+Cuttlefish was the first submarine built at EB's plant in Groton, Connecticut, which has been its primary submarine manufacturing facility ever since.
+EB was the lead yard for several classes of submarines (Perch, Salmon, Sargo, Tambor, Gar, Mackerel, and Gato) prior to World War II.

-Starting in the early 1930s, EB was one of only two major US submarine manufacturers (the other being the Portsmouth Navy Yard) until the late 1950s.
-Three other yards (Manitowoc, Mare Island, and Cramp) produced submarines only during World War II.
-Several other yards (New York Shipbuilding, Ingalls and Fore River Shipyard) as well as Mare Island built submarines in the late 1950s through the early 1970s.
-Since 1974, only Electric Boat and Newport News have built submarines for the US Navy.
+Starting in the early 1930s, EB was one of only two major U.S. submarine manufacturers (the other being the Portsmouth Navy Yard) until the late 1950s.
+Three other yards — Manitowoc, Mare Island, and Cramp — produced submarines only during World War II.
+Several other yards — New York Shipbuilding, Ingalls, and Fore River Shipyard, as well as Mare Island — built submarines in the late 1950s through the early 1970s.
+Since 1974, only Electric Boat and Newport News have built submarines for the U.S. Navy.

+Allegations of war profiteering

+The Nye Committee (1934–1936) heavily scrutinized the Electric Boat Company for its role in fueling a naval arms race between Peru and Chile during the 1920s.
+Investigators uncovered evidence of a cartel agreement between Electric Boat and the British armaments manufacturer Vickers-Armstrongs, wherein the two companies coordinated to divide the South American market rather than compete.
+The Committee found that Electric Boat, which held a monopoly on American submarine manufacturing, supplied submarines to the Peruvian Navy while Vickers simultaneously marketed surface vessels and counter-measures to the Chilean Navy.
+This strategy, sometimes referred to as the "Systeme Zaharoff," exploited the lingering diplomatic tensions of the War of the Pacific to ensure that the acquisition of weaponry by one nation would necessitate a reciprocal purchase by its rival.

+Central to the Committee's findings was the discovery of correspondence between L.Y.
+Spear, vice president of Electric Boat, and Sir Charles Craven of Vickers, which revealed active opposition to diplomatic peace efforts.
+In a letter dated 1928, Spear complained to Craven that the "pernicious activities" of the U.S. State Department in mediating the Tacna-Arica dispute were "putting the brake on armament orders."
+The investigation further revealed that the companies employed local agents, such as Commander Aubance in Peru, to bribe officials and disseminate alarmist propaganda.
+These findings were instrumental in the Committee's conclusion that the private armaments industry actively undermined U.S. foreign policy to preserve regional instability for financial gain.